Microlocal Analysis of Quantum Fields on Curved Spacetimes: Dirac fields on curved spacetimes

-\section{Dirac fields on curved spacetimes}
+\chapter{Dirac fields on curved spacetimes}

-In this section we will give a brief description of quantized Dirac fields in curved spacetimes.
-Usually Dirac equations on a pseudo-Riemannian manifold are introduced starting from {\em spin structures}, see \cite{Di2, Li2}.
+In this chapter we will give a brief description of quantized Dirac fields on curved spacetimes.
+Usually Dirac equations on a Lorentzian manifold are introduced starting from {\em spin structures}, see \cite{Di2, Li2} or \cite[Chaps.
+1, 2]{LM}.
 Here we use the approach through {\em spinor bundles}, with which analysts may be more comfortable.
 We will follow the exposition by Trautman \cite{T} and refer to \cite{FT} for a comparison between the two approaches.

 The quantization of Dirac fields on curved spacetimes is due to Dimock \cite{Di2}.
 The definition of Hadamard states for quantized Dirac fields on globally hyperbolic spacetimes was given by Hollands \cite{Ho1} and Sahlmann and Verch \cite{SV2} and is completely analogous to the Klein-Gordon case.
 Another nice reference is \cite{S4}.